 You got triggered!”

 Bless my client for giving me permission to change some details and share an email of distress.
-The client describes an episode of getting lost in an emotional trigger.
+My client describes an episode of getting lost in an emotional trigger.
 Some call it losing control or being triggered while others use the phrase emotionally overwhelmed or emotionally dysregulated.
 Dr. Dan Segal calls it Flipping Your Lid.

 My client’s story illustrates how a simple interaction can escalate to an emotional trigger to name calling, and then to emotional wounding.
 It also demonstrates what happens when two people are emotionally dysregulated at the same time.
 It is as if there is no brain nor adult in the space.
 Using this scenario, I will weave in observations of the stress response, emotional triggers, and the dynamics of the drama triangle roles of blamer, rescuer, and victim.